shinux/PyTime/README.md

 [![Supported Python implementations](https://pypip.in/implementation/pytime/badge.svg)](https://pypi.python.org/pypi/pytime/)
 [![Coverage Status](https://coveralls.io/repos/shnode/PyTime/badge.svg)](https://coveralls.io/r/shnode/PyTime)

-PyTime is a easy-use Python module to solve the common needs of date/time/datetime.
+PyTime is a easy-use Python module which aims to operate date/time/datetime by string.

-It allows you using string to operate datetime at most situation.PyTime Also provide some simple useful method.
+PyTime allows you using nonregular datetime string to generate and calculate datetime at most situation.

+It Also provides you some simple useful methods for getting datetime you want.

 ## Install

     pip install pytime

-## Simple Usage
+## Sample Usage

-Calculate `datetime` all by string, accept unit for short or overall length, and they can be out of order or in capital:
+Calculate `datetime` all by string, accept unit for short or overall length, support out of order or in capital unit:

     >>>from pytime import pytime
     >>>